We may earn money or products from the companies mentioned in this post.

 6. Make sure every item can be worn with at least two other items

-This is really what makes the difference in a capsule wardrobe.
+This is really what makes the difference in a family capsule wardrobe.
 This is why you choose that tight color palette.
 Things need to be versatile.
 So shorts are worn with a tank and a tee for my son or a dress and t-shirt for my girls.
 But I also make sure each shirt can be worn with multiple bottoms: jeans, shorts, pants, etc.

 This also really helps kids who are learning to pick out their own clothes.
 They can freely mix and match without you worrying about them looking silly or wearing the wrong pants.
 It also helps when you are behind on laundry.
 Those pants are dirty?
 No problem, wear the other ones!